pingcap/docs-cn/op-guide/migration.md

 In this command,
 + `-q 1` means how many queries are included in each transaction.
 The default value is 1.
 When importing data to TiDB, it is recommended to use the default value.

-After the data is imported, you can view the data in TiDB using the official MySQL client:
+After the data is imported, you can view the data in TiDB using the MySQL client:

 ```bash
 mysql -h127.0.0.1 -P4000 -uroot